vsmirn00/Volcanic-Erruption/README.md

 ### 5. Submission and conclusion

 To go deeper and explore further, one could try to stack various Random forests in addition to try another tree-based algorithm such as XGBoost which is based upon boosting sampling and not bootstrap as the Random Forest classifier.
-The final predictions are stored in the final_results csv.
+The final predictions are stored in the results.csv and predictions.json files.